Why Do They Put Fork Marks in Peanut Butter Cookies? Discover the Secret Behind Perfect Texture!

 Fork Marks in Other Desserts and Baked Goods

 Similarly, in some savory baked goods like quiches or savory tarts, fork marks are used to prevent the dough from puffing up in the oven.
 By creating these impressions, the dough stays flat and bakes evenly.
-The fork marks here aren’t necessarily for decoration but for practicality, helping the crust stay crisp and uniform while the filling cooks.
+The fork marks, much like those in peanut butter cookies, aren’t necessarily for decoration but for practicality, helping the crust stay crisp and uniform while the filling cooks.

 Nutrition Facts for Peanut Butter Cookies